Azpect3120/Java-Command-Line-Interpreter/README.md

 Changes the name of the current file or directory

 ## open <?file_or_directory_path>
-Opens the file or directory in the desktops default application, if no path is provided, the current file or directory will be opened
+Opens the file or directory in the desktops default application, if no currentPath is provided, the current file or directory will be opened

 ## history
 Displays the history of commands